-- Senate No action taken - House The House proposes providing \$75,000 in fiscal year 2016 to the Department of Education to redesign, in consultation with the Standards of Learning Committee, the School Performance Report Card so that it is easier for parents and the public to understand the accreditation status and academic achievements of schools and school divisions.
+- Senate no action taken - House The House proposes providing \$75,000 in fiscal year 2016 to the Department of Education to redesign, in consultation with the Standards of Learning Committee, the School Performance Report Card so that it is easier for parents and the public to understand the accreditation status and academic achievements of schools and school divisions.
 The Board of Education must submit the new design to the Chairmen of the House Education and Senate Education and Health Committees for final approval by July 1, 2016.
-Funding is contingent on the passage of House Bill 1672.
+Funding is contingent on the passage of House Bill 1672. - Final General Assembly Action same as House amendment

-3. Language-Only Amendments to Central Office Budget Included in HB 1400/SB 800
+3. Language-Only Amendments to Central Office Budget Included in HB 1400/SB 800 as Introduced